Donor Segmentation 101: How to Effectively Segment Your Donors

 - More responsive prospects – Prospects are more easily primed with information that they find relatable

 - More volunteers and advocates – Even those who don’t give are more likely to volunteer or share your cause when they feel connected to it

-Which is to say, when you send communications that connect with your audiences emotionally and personally, you are more likely to receive a positive return in the form of donations, volunteers, and advocates.
+This is to say when you send communications that connect with your audiences emotionally and personally, you are more likely to receive a positive return in the form of donations, volunteers, and advocates.
 Segmentation lets you achieve this.